nsftx/seven-gravity-gateway/README.md

 You can load module for use in browser or as node module.

 ==In browser use==

-For use in browser we can load it using embedded require module loader:
+Modules are exposed as UMD modules which we can be required as CommonJS or AMD modules, or simply injecting the script in HTML and using the global reference.

 Master gateway:

 ```
 lang=javascript
-var Gateway = require('master');
+var Gateway = window.gateway.master;
 ```
 Slave gateway:

 ```
 lang=javascript
-var Gateway = require('slave');
+var Gateway = window.gateway.slave;
 ```

 ==As node module==